-Keap offers two pricing plans, Pro and Max.
+Keap CRM offers two pricing plans, Pro and Max.

 The Pro Plan starts at $129 per month and includes up to 1500 contacts.
 Some of its key features include email marketing, sales and marketing automation, automated lead capturing, text marketing, and sales pipeline management.

 The Max Plan costs $199 per month and provides up to 2,500 contacts.
 Here, you can get email marketing, a dedicated phone line, built-in landing pages, web forms, and appointment scheduling, as some of the additional features.

 One of the best features of Keap is that it helps users extract relevant information about their clients through multiple platforms, including social media, email, and so on.

 In terms of Keap’s interface, some users found it difficult to customize and navigate it.